MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

   Provide credentials for the virtual machine when prompted.

+  > **Warning:**
+   There is a bug in builds before 14500.
+If credentials aren't explicitly specified with `-Credential` flag, the service in the guest will crash and will need to be restarted.
+If you hit this issue, work-around instructions are available [here](vmsession.md#error-a-remote-session-might-have-ended).

 3. Copy a file into the virtual machine.

   To move `C:\host_path\data.txt` to the virtual machine from the host machine, run: